Knowledge Architecture

 Scan Layer — Key Points

-• • SMM is the Sanskrit expression of MoM.
+• • SMM is the Sanskrit-informed applied companion.

 Sanskrit Mandala Model (SMM)